pereiramemo/amplicon_pipeline/README.md

-# 16S_analysis_pipelines
+# Amplicon Pipelines
 ## Intro
-This repo includes pipelines for the preprocessing, clustering and annotation of 16S sequence data.
+This repo includes pipelines for the preprocessing, clustering and annotation of 16S rRNA sequence data.
 It additionally provides the scripts to glue the outputs of these pipelines.

 ## Requisites